Skip to main content

 The bottom line

 Joint and muscle pain aren’t reported as side effects of Mounjaro.
 But some people do have these symptoms while taking Mounjaro.
 This might be due to other reasons, like a new medical condition, other medications you’re taking, or injection-site pain.
-If you’re experiencing muscle or joint pain while taking Mounjaro, talk to your healthcare professional so you can figure out what’s causing your pain and find the right treatment.
+If you’re experiencing muscle or joint pain while taking Mounjaro, talk with a healthcare professional so you can figure out what’s causing your pain and find the right treatment.

 why trust our exports reliability shield